OXA conjures up purgatorial dream-state on debut EP “Coming For God”

-…with the narrator confronting multiple selves and time folding in on itself after having committed suicide (“now she’s here with a gun / the last thing she will ever know”) so maybe best we kick it over to OXA themselves to provide further explanation with Kendra being kind enough to send some ancillary notes to the record which turns out to be a “concept EP” that follows a defined narrative but one with enough space and ambiguity for anyone to interpret it in their own way…
+…with OXA’s lyrics confronting everything from environmental degradation on the EP’s opening title track (“then the drought came ever-peeling / and made her earth into hay / oh how long did the river once run / how tall did the trees once grow?”) to the postmortem fever-dream that follows with the narrator having committed suicide (“now she’s here with a gun / the last thing she will ever know”) equivalent to the last movement of Hector Berlioz’s Symphonie Fantastique so maybe it’s best we take it back to the source here with Kendra having being kind enough to send us some ancillary notes to the record which turns out to be a “concept EP” of sorts featuring a continuous story arc but one with enough space and ambiguity for anyone to interpret their own way so have at it…

 A contemplation of divinity, the Devil, and self-discovery, our debut album Coming For God is a story of the pursuit of salvation by a young woman questioning the command of the omnipresent god she was raised to know as true.
 Struggling under the rigidity of religion, she takes her own life, only to find herself lost in a hellish dreamscape, seduced into holding the devil’s hand.
 In a continuous, surreal sequence, she encounters her past and present selves, witnesses the cyclical expanse of time, dons the mask of a new face, and ultimately discovers and reclaims her own authority within the sublimity of existence.
 The final song could be interpreted as either the devil’s lingering voice, still tempting her even after she’s gained self-awareness, or as her definitive break from a relationship with the concept of God.